— Gavin Haynes (@gavhaynes) March 6, 2014

 Real Russian: Da.

 Me: Great.
-I bring a message of peace from the West.
+I bring a message of peace from the land of Tony Blair.

 Translator: Я принести послание мира из земли Тони Блэра.